 - Emergency procedures or internal emergency plans (depending on the risk category)

-The thermal environment is a set of thermal variables that influence the occupant, thus being an important factor that intervenes, directly or indirectly, in the health and well-being of the occupant, and in the performance of the tasks assigned to him/her.
-Man is a homothermic being, that is, he maintains his body temperature constant, within certain limits.
-Thermal balance is maintained by an organic system called thermo-regulator, which through physiological actions interferes with thermal exchanges with the environment.
+The thermal environment is a set of thermal variables that influence the occupant, making it an important factor that directly or indirectly affects their health and well-being and the performance of the tasks assigned to them.
+Humans are homeothermic beings, i.e. they maintain a constant body temperature within certain limits.
+Thermal balance is maintained by an organic system called a thermo-regulator, which, through physiological actions, interferes with thermal exchanges with the environment.

-The most important parameters of thermal comfort are subdivided into two classes: individual parameters: activity performed, clothing used and environmental parameters: temperature, speed, relative air humidity and average radiant temperature.
+The most important parameters of thermal comfort are subdivided into two classes: individual parameters: activity carried out, clothing worn and environmental parameters: temperature, speed, relative humidity and average radiant temperature.

-Human activity is strongly influenced by the thermal environment and hence the importance of evaluating it in places and work environments, in order to change conditions that may be inadequate and implement improvements.
+Human activity is strongly influenced by the thermal environment, hence the importance of evaluating it in workplaces and environments in order to change conditions that may be inadequate and implement improvements.

-The TRASESA prepares thermal comfort studies in the workplace in accordance with the requirements of the standard ISO 7730 – “Ergonomics of the thermal environment – Analytical determination and interpretation criteria of thermal comfort using calculation of the PMV and PPD indices and local thermal comfort ”.
+TRASESA carries out thermal comfort studies in workplaces in accordance with the requirements of ISO Standard 7730 – “Ergonomics of the thermal environment – Analytical determination and interpretation of thermal confort using calculation of the PMV and PPD indices and local thermal confort criteria”.

-TRASESA develops ergonomic analysis work that consists of identifying and understanding the relationships between the organizational, technical, social and human conditions that determine the work activity and its effects on workers and on the production process.
+Trasesa carries out ergonomic analysis work that consists of identifying and understanding the relationships between the organisational, technical, social and human conditions that determine the work activity and its effects on workers and the production process.

-Ergonomic analysis seeks to highlight the factors that may lead to work overload (physical or cognitive) and its consequences on health, establishing the critical points that should be modified or improved.
+Ergonomic analysis seeks to highlight the factors that can lead to work overload (physical or cognitive) and its consequences on health, establishing the critical points that need to be modified or improved.

-Based on the observation of working conditions and the reports of the workers themselves, recommendations are drawn up to be applied, which allow for the adaptation of jobs to the workers and attenuate probable harmful effects in the execution of certain tasks.
+Based on the observation of working conditions and the reports of the workers themselves, recommendations are drawn up to be applied, which make it possible to adapt workstations to the workers and mitigate the probable harmful effects of carrying out certain tasks.